 6. Add up your gambling losses.

-OK, 2021 has just begun, so unless you have a major gambling problem, you probably don't have many gambling losses yet.
+We're less than two weeks into 2023, so unless you have a major gambling problem, you probably don't have that many gambling losses.

-And realistically, if your numbers come up on the current Powerball and/or Mega Millions jackpots, you'll never accumulate enough in losing bets (again, unless you have a betting addiction) to make a dent in your taxes due on the winnings.
+And realistically, if your numbers come up on the current Mega Millions or slightly less lucrative Powerball (which I'd also take in a second!) jackpots, you'll never accumulate enough in losing bets to make a dent in your taxes due on the winnings.
+Again, unless you have a betting addiction.

 But for the rest of us casual gamblers who occasionally drop a few dollars on lottery tickets or other games of chance, our meager winnings — my most recent lotto slip paid out a whopping $4 — might be offset by our more common gambling losses.